 While I was studying with Juliette, my art teacher friends noticed the transformation in my skills, and they started asking me how they could learn too.
 But most of them could not leave their jobs in order to train full time.

 I wanted to find a better way for art teachers to access this knowledge and training – a way that wouldn’t force them to make a choice between keeping their job and learning realism skills

-And that’s why I started teaching a monthly drawing and painting class every First Thursday.
-I also started the Summer Teacher Atelier, a program that provides atelier training for art teachers in the summer months when they have their breaks.
+And that’s why I started the Summer Teacher Atelier, a program that provides atelier training for art teachers in the summer months when they have their breaks.